+The permutation $(123)$ is needed here to make sure that the output string of $x_1$ enters the is connected with the input string of $x_2$.
 The multiplication on $Con$ is given by taking tensor products of maps.
 The \emph{constructible morphisms} in $Con$ make sense in any rigid symmetric monoidal category.
 Thus, for every $p,q\in \N$ we have a realization map $\Re_A^{p,q}:Con^{p,q}\to \Hom_{\D}(A^{\ot q},A^{\ot p})$, given by sending every basis element of $Con^{p,q}$ to the morphism it represents (see also Definition 7.2. in \cite{meirUIR}).
 In particular, we get an algebra homomorphism $Con^{0,0} \to \Hom_{\D}(\one,\one)$.
 We write $\winf = Con^{0,0}$.
 This algebra, which is in fact a commutative Hopf algebra, was the main object of study of the paper \cite{meirUIR}.
+This algebra was named $K[X]_{aug}$ in \cite{meirUIR}.
+We rename it here, for the sake of simplicity.
 If $\D'$ is another $K$-linear rigid symmetric monoidal category, and $F:\D\to \D'$ is a symmetric monoidal functor, then $(F(A),(F(y_i))$ is an algebraic structure of type $((p_i,q_i))$ in $\D'$.
 For every $p,q\in\N$ we have the following commutative diagram: